President And Melania Trump Sacrificing Quality Time With Their Eight Grandchildren For White House Duties?

 More recently, President Donald Trump has been seen on various occasions spending one-on-one time with his grandchildren.

-President Trump And Melania Lacking Quality Time With Grandchildren?
+President Trump And Melania Lacking Quality Time With Their Grandchildren?

-The country sees far more of the president’s eldest daughter, Ivanka Trump, and her three children with Jared Kushner.
 Donald Trump Jr. has been vocal across social media about the lack of quality time he and his children have with Donald Trump.

 “Throwback Thursday of Grandpa @realdonaldtrump with his granddaughters Kai and Chloe back in his old office.
 They miss being able to just drop in on him… it used to be a lot easier to come by to say hi. #throwbackthursday#throwback #thursday #tbt #family #trump”